luluzhou1/alinush.github.io/_posts/2025-03-30-schnorr-vs-ecdsa.md

 Schnorr is also arguably **slightly safer** to implement, since ECDSA's use of inversion has actually been exploited in practice (see [here](/ecdsa#fn:eea-side-channel)).

+{: .note}
+The EdDSA RFC[^eddsa-rfc] also argues, albeit without any justification, that EdDSA (slightly different than vanilla Schnorr) is less susceptible to side-channel attacks.

 ### Cleaner security proof

 This is a nuanced topic, but the cryptographic analysis of Schnorr signatures is much more straightforward than ECDSA's.